101INFOTECH/ImgBB/README.md

 #### Upload image

-To upload an image to ImgBB, use the following method:
+To upload an image to ImgBB, use the following command:

 ```
 ImgBB::image($request->file('image'));